 Julian Rodriguez series by Alexander Stadler

 This newish easy chapter book series is seriously funny but I don’t love the weird comic book illustrations that make all the humans look possessed.
-I can overlook the drawings because the books are so clever and the SAT vocabulary slipped in makes me happy to! [easy chapter book series, ages 6 and up]
+I can overlook the drawings because the books are so clever and the SAT vocabulary slipped in makes me happy too! [easy chapter book series, ages 6 and up]

 Julian Rodriguez #1: Trash Crisis on Earth

 Julian Rodriguez is on a mission for the Mothership.
-He’s been sent to Earth to study human lifeforms and their bizarre habits–from their disgusting diet (orange sticks named carrots, flavorless liquid called water, and the revolting substance known as vegi-dogs) to their repressive treatment of their young (forcing them to carry out menial tasks known as chores, withholding access to the great cultural masterpieces called cartoons).
+He’s been sent to Earth to study human lifeforms and their bizarre habits–from their disgusting diet (orange sticks named carrots, a flavorless liquid called water, and the revolting substance is known as vegi-dogs) to their repressive treatment of their young (forcing them to carry out menial tasks known as chores, withholding access to the great cultural masterpieces called cartoons).
 When Julian’s Maternal Unit assigns a hideous task, it’s nearly too much for the hardened space veteran to bear–but he finds his courage at last.